Wednesday, December 22, 2010

 java weblogic.WLST -loadProperties /Home/$user/.Admin/deploy.properties /Home/$user/.Admin/paniDeployment.py $user $URL$CLASSPATH

-Now let me give you what I did in my experiment with deployment script, I let you assume that 'a_ejb.jar','a_adapter.jar','b_adapter.jar','c.war' are the deployable components.
-You may have different components may be target to different WebLogic server instances or clusters it is your choice.
+Now let me give you what I did in my experiment with deployment script, assume that 'a_ejb.jar','a_adapter.jar','b_adapter.jar','c.war' are the deployable archive file components.
+You may have different components may be target to different WebLogic server instances or clusters it is your choice of targetting.

-Well this might be very lengthy you might feel too much!! but this is my first time trial which I made ...
+Well this might be very lengthy you might feel too much!! but bear with me! this is my first time trial which I made ...

 import os